Abel's Island: Themes

 Some of the major themes in Abel's Island include:

 Survival: Although escaping from the island is Abel's first concern, he soon has to worry about finding food and shelter.
 He also needs to stay on the lookout for predators.

 Change: At the start of the story, Abel never has to work.
 Being stranded on an island in the middle of river forces him to change and expect more from himself.

 Love: Abel often thinks about his wife Amanda, and he clings to the hope of seeing her again.
 His clothes get rumpled and stained, but he takes care of his wife's scarf and guards it until he can return it to her.

 Reception

-Julia Whedon, writing for The New York Times, called Steig's story "more than rough melodrama."
-She praised the character's writing, admiring the Abel's ability to keep his "cool" while surviving with none of the things he was used to as a gentleman.
+Julia Whedon, writing for The New York Times, called Steig's story "more than rough melodrama".
+She praised the character's writing, admiring Abel's ability to keep his "cool" while surviving with none of the things he was used to as a gentleman.